Fast-Trips/fast-trips/README.md

 Many (but not all) of the tests can be individually run by giving the command `python tests/test_<TESTNAME>.py`.

-Test output defaults to the foldoer `fasttrips/Examples/output`
+Test output defaults to the folder `fasttrips/Examples/output`

 ### Continuous Integration